Openigloo home

 Rent-stabilized 1-bedroom apartments for rent in top rated buildings in Long Island City

-Long Island City has 1-bedrooms and 2-bedrooms as the most common bedroom types, and this page shows 14 apartments for rent in the neighborhood.
-For 1-bedroom renters, that mix can help you compare unit size against the wider local market.
-Long Island City has an average building rating of 4.1/5 across 33 rated buildings, an average tenancy length of 11.3 months based on 33 relisted units, and an average rent increase of 2.4% based on 204 relisted units (building-level trends; individual units can differ)
+Long Island City has a strong share of 1-bedrooms and 2-bedrooms, which fits renters looking for a one-bedroom in a dense Queens neighborhood.
+This page has 15+ apartments for rent.
+Average building rating is 4.1/5 across 31 rated buildings, average tenancy length is 11.3 months based on 34 relisted units, and average rent increase is 0.0% based on 200 relisted units (building-level trends; individual units can differ)

 Loading listings…